Toggle menu

 Lewes district residents are great at recycling and what we send for processing is generally low in contamination, quality material, meaning it is clean, dry and consists of the right items.

-The recycling rate in Lewes district is currently around 41% and has been for several years.
-However, because of the high targets set by government, we need to look at ways to increase the recycling rate in the district.
+Beofre the changes were made, the recycling rate in Lewes district was around 41% and had been for several years.
+However, because of the high targets set by government, we needed to look at ways to increase the recycling rate in the district.

-With food waste collections becoming mandatory across the country from 2026, there will likely be an increased national focus on performance in this area, and this is where Lewes district does not perform so well.
+With food waste collections becoming mandatory across the country from 2026, there was an increased national focus on performance in this area, and this is where Lewes district did not perform so well.

 Alternate Weekly Collections are a proven way to encourage householders to recycle more of their waste.
 Most councils in England have already moved to alternate weekly collections, including all other district and borough councils in East Sussex.

-The change will mean an increase in the amount of waste recycled in the district and would reduce the amount of waste sent for incineration.
-It would also mean fewer collection vehicles on the roads.
+The change resulted in an increase in the amount of waste recycled in the district and reduced the amount of waste sent for incineration.
+It also meant fewer collection vehicles on the roads.

-How does this increase the rate of recycling?
+How did this increase the rate of recycling?

 The ESCC modelling from 2025 looked at four examples of local authorities that had made the change to alternate weekly collection (AWC).
 They were Eastbourne (2021), Adur & Worthing (2019), Horsham (2018) and Litchfield (2009).
 The average increase in dry mixed recycling in these local authorities was 5%, while the average reduction in residual waste was 12%.